 Electrical stimulation, osteopathy, and ultrasound therapies especially when the case is long term and causing disability

 Invasive Treatment Options For Herniated Discs

-Epidural injections will look at using steroids to rapidly reduce inflammation.
+Epidural treatments will look at using steroids to rapidly reduce inflammation.
 Digital motion X-rays may determine the best location for these to be applied, and be aware that this treatment may need to be administered numerous times.
-While injections are effective in the short term they provide very little in regards to preventing future issues, so it is important to understand that they need to be followed up with physical therapy and lifestyle changes.
+While treatments are effective in the short term they provide very little in regards to preventing future issues, so it is important to understand that they need to be followed up with physical therapy and lifestyle changes.

 Herniated discs are a common form of back pain and while they are very unpleasant and can be debilitating in the short term, in the vast majority of cases they will heal themselves within a few weeks.
 Anyone who experiences them for the first time ought to consider is a ‘warning’ that elements of their lifestyle could be weakening their spine.
 After they have occurred once there is a very high chance that they will flare up again.